davidstrauss/desktop-configuration/README.md

 ### Setting Up a New Smart Card

 1. Complete the Machine Setup above.
-1. If the smart card is a YubiKey Neo, set the card's mode:
+1. If the smart card is a YubiKey Neo or YubiKey 4, set the card's mode:

-        ykpersonalize -m82
+        ykpersonalize -m86

 1. Configure the card, generate a key pair, and upload the key:

-        gpg2 --change-pin  # Change both the PIN (default is 123456) and the Admin PIN (default is 12345678). gpg2 --card-edit
+        gpg2 --change-pin  # Change both the PIN (default is 123456) and the Admin PIN (default is 12345678).
+I use pwgen for the admin PIN. gpg2 --card-edit
         gpg/card> admin
         gpg/card> generate  # No off-card backup.
-No expiration. gpg/card> quit
-        gpg2 --keyserver hkps://hkps.pool.sks-keyservers.net --send-keys $KEYID
+No expiration.
+Back up the .rev file. gpg/card> quit  # GPG will then print out data, including the key fingerpring as a long, alphanumeric string. gpg2 --keyserver hkps://hkps.pool.sks-keyservers.net --send-keys $FINGERPRINT
-        gpg2 --keyserver hkp://pgp.mit.edu --send-keys $KEYID
+        gpg2 --keyserver hkp://pgp.mit.edu --send-keys $FINGERPRINT

 1. Display the public key in OpenSSH format: